ElisabethHuhn/AndroidArchitectureExample3/README.md

 # Punch List of things to do and bugs to fix
 * Continue filling out automatic testing
-  * Test UI Display and Behavior for both Driver and Route Screens
+  * Test UI Display and Behavior for Route Screen
-  * Assure that the app behaves properly when the network is down
 * Go through the TODOs and decide whether to address them or not.
 * Assure coroutine cancellation behaves properly
-*
+* Figure out a way around Compose nodes being duplicated after if statements.
+* Figure out how to test screen navigation in automated testing

 # Introduction